Preshupj/UK-s-favorite-chocolate-bar/README.md

 # UK-s-favorite-chocolate-bar

 To know the distribution of chocolate brands consumed by the people of the UK.
-This will help to view the age distribution better than the other viz.
+This will help to view the age distribution better than the other viz in the challenge.

 #MakeoverMondayCoursera hashtag #December2023#week4